Planning Maps / Areas / Blacktown / Stanhope Gardens

 Is Stanhope Gardens flood-prone?

-Very little of Stanhope Gardens carries a mapped flood overlay (the Blacktown average is 7%).
+Flood mapping covers Stanhope Gardens and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 7%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Stanhope Gardens bushfire-prone?